shenwei356/LexicMap/docs/content/usage/index/_index.md

   -J, --seed-data-threads int     ► Number of threads for writing seed data and merging seed chunks
                                   from all batches, the value should be in range of [1, -c/--chunks] (default 8)
-  -d, --seed-in-desert-dist int   ► Distance of k-mers to fill deserts. (default 150) -D, --seed-max-desert int       ► Maximum length of sketching deserts.
-Deserts with seed distance
+  -d, --seed-in-desert-dist int   ► Distance of k-mers to fill deserts. (default 50) -D, --seed-max-desert int       ► Maximum length of sketching deserts, or maximum seed distance.
-                                  larger than this value will be filled by choosing k-mers roughly every --seed-in-desert-dist bases. (default 450) -p, --seed-min-prefix int       ► Minimum length of shared substrings (anchors) in searching.
+                                  Deserts with seed distance larger than this value will be filled by choosing k-mers roughly every --seed-in-desert-dist bases. (default 200) -p, --seed-min-prefix int       ► Minimum length of shared substrings (anchors) in searching.
 Here, this value is used to remove low-complexity masks and choose k-mers to fill sketching deserts. (default 15)